kavinkumar36365/document-generator/README.md

 ## File Structure

--`tokenizer.py`: Contains the naive_tokenizer class for tokenizing text data -`model.py`: Contains the implementation of the BigramLanguageModel and its components (attention, feed-forward, and Transformer block)
+- `tokenizer.py`: Contains the naive_tokenizer class for tokenizing text data.
+- `model.py`: Contains the implementation of the BigramLanguageModel and its components (attention, feed-forward, and Transformer block).
--`train.py`: Script for training the model -`generate.py`: Script for generating new text using the trained model -`hyperparameters.yaml`: Configuration file for model hyperparameters -`weights.pth`: File for storing the trained model weights (generated during training)
+-`train.py`: Script for training the model.
+- `generate.py`: Script for generating new text using the trained model.
+- `hyperparameters.yaml`: Configuration file for model hyperparameters.
+- `weights.pth`: File for storing the trained model weights (generated during training).